Eyedcupid/GalaxyClassification/README.md

-# The Classification of Optical Galaxy Morphology Using Unsupervised Learning Techniques
+# Comparative Analysis of Unsupervised Learning Techniques for Galaxy Morphology Classification

 ## Abstract
 Galaxy morphology classification plays a crucial role in understanding the formation and evolution of galaxies.
 Traditional methods for classifying galaxy morphology rely on human-expert knowledge and manual inspection, making them time-consuming and subjective.
 This study explores the application of unsupervised learning techniques for the automated classification of optical galaxy morphology.